jzhou1318/fa22tapeout-course-dev/_private/index.md

 * Upcoming Week's Lectures/ Meetings
   * Announced student presentations every lecture unless we announce otherwise
-  * Upcoming: layout content, sort out between @bora & @ali
+  * Upcoming: @ali on layout Tues & Thurs
-  * Discuss what content will follow
+  * Future Topics:
+    * @ali (or delegate) - ESD & latch-up
+    * @avi - BAG/ associated design process
+    * @avi - Verilog-A for simulation & test-benching
+    * @ali (possibly) OCEAN/ SKILL/ other Cadence-scripting
+    * More on timing analysis, debugging thereof
+    * Testing / bring-up / lab intro.
+Packaging, off-chip interfaces, PCB, equipment etc.
 * 28HPC Setup Status
   * Got correct QRC file(s) from Muse/TSMC, PnR and SRAM up and running
   * Updates to ChipYard lab posted as demo for students, some appear to be trial'ing
+  * No BAG yet, should be relatively straightforward port from 28HPM
 * Follow-up on student presentations/ progress
-  * Compute - memory-mapping, peripherals
+  * Compute - memory-mapping, peripherals.
+Calling in @abe on this.
-  * RF - target specs from @ali
+  * RF - working on setting up deep(er) dive with @ali
+    * Re-arranging a bit, move one of the filter-designers to LO
   * Integration - area distributions, physical-design partitioning
+* ADC Generator
+  * Zhaokai reporting some porting-trouble, @avi reaching out
+  * Also then needs the HPM->HPC port

+Action Items:

+* [ ] @dan & @avi setting up session with integration team